TERRY CREEK

 Outfall Ditch Remedy

-As part of the approved remedy for Terry Creek, a new concrete-lined stormwater conveyance structure will be built from the Brunswick plant to Terry and Dupree Creeks, and the old outfall ditch will be filled and capped.
-Construction of the remedy is expected to be completed in 2024.
+As part of the approved remedy for Terry Creek, a new concrete-block stormwater conveyance channel has been built from the Brunswick plant to Dupree Creek, and the old outfall ditch has been filled and capped.
+Construction of the remedy was completed in July 2025.